Mutual Broadcasting System: 1940s: Becoming a radio network outside the "Big Three"

-By 1940, Mutual was already on a par with the industry leaders in terms of affiliate roster size.
+By 1940, Mutual was already on par with the industry leaders in terms of affiliate roster size.
 Still, because Mutual affiliates were mostly in small markets or lesser stations in large ones, the network lagged way behind in advertising revenue—NBC took in eleven times as much as Mutual that year.
 In 1941, the FCC, calling for NBC to divest one of its two networks, observed that the company "has utilized the Blue to forestall competition with the Red ....
 Mutual is excluded from, or only lamely admitted to, many important markets."
 On January 10, 1942, Mutual filed a $10.275 million suit against NBC and its parent company, RCA, alleging a conspiracy "hindering and restricting Mutual freely and fairly to compete in the transmission in interstate commerce of nationwide network programs."
 The FCC's Supreme Court victory in 1943 led to the sale of the Blue Network and Mutual dropping its lawsuit.

 These developments appear to have been of more symbolic than practical value to Mutual—the transfer of the NBC Blue stations to the new American Broadcasting Company did little to help Mutual's competitive position.
-In 1945 it reached 384 affiliates, and by December 1948, Mutual Broadcasting was heard on more than 500 stations in the United States.
+In 1945, it reached 384 affiliates, and by December 1948, Mutual Broadcasting was heard on more than 500 stations in the United States.
 But this growth did not reflect any ability on Mutual's part to attract leading stations from the corporate-controlled networks.
-Rather, the FCC had eased its technical standards for local stations, facilitating the establishment of new outlets in small markets: between 1945 and 1952, the number of AM stations rose from around 940 to more than 2,350.
-It was these new, relatively weak stations Mutual kept picking up.
+Rather, the FCC had eased its technical standards for local stations, facilitating the establishment of new outlets in small markets.
+Between 1945 and 1952, the number of AM stations rose from around 940 to more than 2,350.
+It was these new, relatively weak stations that Mutual kept picking up.
 Though by now it had many more affiliates than any other U.S. radio network, for the most part they remained "less desirable in frequency, power, and coverage," as the Supreme Court had put it.
-For instance, in the postwar era CBS and NBC covered all of North Carolina each with only four stations.
+For instance, in the postwar era, CBS and NBC covered all of North Carolina, each with only four stations.
 Mutual needed fourteen affiliates to deliver comparable statewide coverage.